 - processing venue hire;

-- third party training which occurs on AIM’s premises;
+- third party training which occurs on IML’s premises;

 - improving and developing our products and services to you and other clients of ours;